 Woodland Garden Plants and Design Ideas for Your Shady, Urban Garden

-Brooklyn Botanic Garden’s new Elizabeth Scholtz Woodland Garden offers great inspiration for urban gardeners.
+Brooklyn Botanic Garden’s Elizabeth Scholtz Woodland Garden offers great inspiration for urban gardeners.
 This garden was designed with the existing tall canopy of oaks and hornbeam overhead and showcases plants and gardening strategies suitable for Brooklyn backyards and similar shady, dry conditions.

 The garden was modeled after a natural woodland and includes multiple layers beneath the canopy: smaller trees, shrubs, and herbaceous plants of different heights.